Things To Do Before Leaving For Travel Nursing Job Image

 5) Figure Out Your Travel Nursing Healthcare Coverage

-Fortunately, you’ll be reminded to consider what you’re going to do about health coverage when you discuss compensation with your agency.
+Fortunately, your travel nursing agency will remind you to at least think about what you plan to do about health coverage when you discuss compensation with them.
 The important thing to remember is that a significant percentage of travelers change agencies several times during their careers.
-This often results in a change in health insurance companies, which can affect continuity of care.
+This often requires you to change health insurance companies, which can affect continuity of care.
 So, you might want to look into securing your own health coverage.

 Either way, it’s important to know how this will affect your ability to stay with your primary care physician.
 Also, it’s important to understand how your health coverage handles your moving from state to state.
 Different states have different rules and not all plans work in all states.
 As a result, it’s a good idea to get all this figured out prior to hitting the road.